 Here’s how to create one in six easy steps.

-Create a Powerful Social Media Marketing Strategy in 2019
+Create a Powerful Social Media Marketing Strategy

 1. Define your target audience